-There is additionally a risk that certain elements of our business cease to be viable as a result of climate change transition risks, which relate to losses driven by changes in technology, measures adopted by governments and regulators to encourage and support this transition, and society as a whole adapting to a lower-policy, legal, technological, and market changes to address climate risks and include changes in consumer behaviour, shareholder preferences, and any additional regulatory and legislative requirements.
+There is additionally a risk that certain elements of the Company's business cease to be viable as a result of climate change ""transition" risks, which relate to losses driven by changes in technology, measures adopted by governments and regulators to encourage and support this transition, and society as a whole adapting to a lower-policy, legal, technological, and market changes to address climate risks and include changes in consumer behavior, shareholder preferences, and any additional regulatory and legislative requirements.
+During 2024 the Company, in collaboration with AXIS Group, increased its focus on resourcing and planning for reporting under the Corporate Sustainability Reporting Directive (CSRD) and EU Taxonomy.
+In February 2025, as part of its Omnibus proposal, the European Commission announced changes to the scope and reporting timelines for specific firms under this regulation.
+Given the proximity of this announcement to the report date, AXIS are still assessing the impacts of the Omnibus proposal and whether the Company is in scope of CSRD under the new rules, and will adjust its pre-existing CSRD project plan in due course.

-AXIS established a Climate Change Working Group in 2019, which includes representation from the Company, to ensure that the potential risks and opportunities from climate change are identified and then managed in line with the standard risk management framework.
-In line with CBI guidance, a Climate change materiality assessment was undertaken in 2023 to assess the potential impacts of climate change on our operations and develop appropriate monitoring methodologies.
+AXIS Capital, has in place a "Environmental Working Group" which includes representation from the Company, to ensure that the potential risks and opportunities from climate change are identified and then managed in line with the standard risk management framework.
+In line with CBI guidance, a Climate change materiality assessment is undertaken annually to assess the potential impacts of climate change on its operations and develop appropriate monitoring methodologies.